stephenbelyea/belwerks-styles/README.md

 ### Utilities

+Collapse padding and border sizes when calculating the width of an element:

 ```css
 .border-box
 ```

-Collapse padding and border sizes when calculating the width of an element.
+Set an element's display to `block` or `inline-block`:

 ```css
 .block
 .inline
 ```

-Set an element's display to `block` or `inline-block`.
+Hide an element entirely, or hide only from view - leaving it readable by assistive tech (eg. screen readers):

 ```css
 .hidden
 .visually-hidden
 ```

-Hide an element entirely, or hide only from view - leaving it to be read by assistive tech (eg. screen readers).